Battling addiction and ready for treatment?

 - Depression or anxiety, even when you’re sober.

-- Reliance to drugs or alcohol to numb uncomfortable feelings, give you courage, help you focus, or shift your mood.
+- Reliance on drugs or alcohol to numb uncomfortable feelings, give you courage, help you focus, or shift your mood.

 - Significant mood shifts when you take a particular drug or drink alcohol (e.g., Does alcohol make you more depressed?)